elementary/docs/writing-apps/our-first-app/packaging.md

   - '--socket=wayland'

 # This section is where you list all the source code required to build your app.
-# If we had external dependencies that aren't included in our SDK, we would list
+# If we had external dependencies that weren't included in our SDK, we would list
 # them here.
 modules:
   - name: yourrepositoryname